Michael Heisley: Biography

-He appeared several times on the Forbes rich list.
+He appeared several times on the Forbes rich list, last on the Billionaires list in 2012 at $1.9B.

 Memphis Grizzlies

-He orchestrated the move of the team from Vancouver in 2001, after promising to keep the franchise in Vancouver when he purchased it in 2000.
+He orchestrated the move of the Vancouver Grizzlies to Memphis in 2001, after promising to keep the franchise in Vancouver when he purchased it in 2000.
 He agreed in 2006 to sell his 70% controlling stake in the Grizzlies to a consortium including Christian Laettner and Brian Davis, but the group missed a deadline for the purchase and Heisley found no other bidder willing to meet the team's $300M asking price.

 In 2012 Heisley decided to sell the Grizzlies and step aside from all of his corporate interests due to his advancing age.
 The team announced on June 11, 2012, that Ubiquiti Networks founder Robert J. Pera would be purchasing the team, but Heisley would remain on board until the sale was finalized.
 The sale was finalized on October 25, 2012, and the team is now a part of Memphis Basketball, LLC.